23 Nov 2017

 View more news for this station

 Located on Dewsbury Road, and built in 1964, Hunslet fire station covers the residential areas of Beeston, Cross Flatts, Holbeck, Middleton, Belle Isle and the new high rise developments that border the River Aire.
-There is a population of 60,895 and there are 27,157 dwellings within the area.
-Through community fire safety work there was a twenty percent reduction in accidental house fires last year.
-The team is made up of a station commander (who also manages Morley) and 48 firefighters.
+The team is made up of a station commander (who also manages Morley) and 44 firefighters.

 The station covers the heavily industrialised area that extends from Hunslet to Stourton.
 This results in a high workload of risk inspections to familiarise crews with potential hazards.